Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Application to the HCP Cortical Surface Task fMRI

 Figure \ref{figure: functional PC_res} visualizes the functional PCs 4, 6, 7, 8, 9, 10 which are significantly associated with emotion processing task as indicated by the fixed effects of the ``face'' task phase indicator on the corresponding projection coefficients.
 Functional areas associated with the emotion processing task as shown by the deeper colored regions on the PCs are: the inferior and middle temporal, somatosensory and motor cortex, auditory association cortex, orbital and polar frontal cortex, primary visual cortex, parahippocampal, and fusiform.
-Our results supplement those of the analysis on the volumetric subcortical fMRI data by \cite{Barch:2013kqb}, which discovered that there was activation of the amygdala extending into the hippocampus, as well as activation in medial and lateral orbital frontal cortices and visual regions including fusiform and ventral temporal cortex.
+Our results supplement the analysis of volumetric subcortical fMRI data by \cite{Barch:2013kqb}, which discovered increased activation of the amygdala extending into the hippocampus, as well as activation in medial and lateral orbital frontal cortices and visual regions including fusiform and ventral temporal cortex during the emotion processing task comparing to the resting state.